veeso-dev/sesamo/README.md

 ### Send

-Send email to recipients with provided subject and body
+Send email to recipients with provided subject and body.

+The body must be a BASE64 encoded HTML.

 ```txt
 POST /send